Be sure to check out all the posts, giveaways, and sponsors in the HELP! for the Homeschool Mom series!

 Twelve Self-Care tips from one Homeschool Mama to another:

 Meditate.
-Find five or ten minutes to sit quietly.
+Do a 90 second daily meditation and sit quietly.
 Be still.
 Learn to deep breathe.
 Observe what is happening in your interior.
 This is your practice to being present.

 Treats.
 A glass of wine prepping dinner on a weekend evening, listening to a cooking show, enlisting kids in food prep with their ‘glass of bubbly Fresca’, is a lovely way to start the weekend.
 Or a cup of tea with Pinterest for five minutes before the afternoon routine.
 A roaring fire and a stack of books while kids play Lego at your feet?
 Assuming you have a fireplace.